Arvin Federal Government Camp: Administration

-The Town
+Town

 Arvin Federal Government Camp was located on the outskirts of the small towns of Arvin and Weedpatch.
 The camp now is located in an unincorporated area of Kern County just south of Bakersfield.
 The camp originally consisted of canvas tents on plywood platforms for the residents as well as some permanent buildings.
 Before the community building was built in 1939 events were held on a covered stage that included a piano pit.
 The camp had a community hall and post office.
 The camp had a library with a paid librarian that worked for the Works Progress Administration.
 There was also a community barbershop.
 Later, the residents' tents were replaced by permanent wood frame shacks.
 The children also had access to a playground that was located within the camp.

-Living Situation for the Migrants
+Living conditions

-Because of the inconsistency in farm work for the migrants, many of whom were unable to secure housing were forced into a life of homelessness.
-Many would live on the side of the road or in ditch banks and others would build homes from the materials available such as packing crates these homes were coined "Migratory Jungles".
+Because of the inconsistency in farm work for the migrants, many of whom were unable to secure housing, they were forced into a life of homelessness.
+Many would live on the side of the road or in ditch banks and others would build homes from the materials available, such as packing crates.
+These homes were coined "Migratory Jungles".
 Having a home in a labor camp while a step up from the "Migratory Jungles" still came with its own set of problems.
 Starvation, unsanitary living conditions, and a lack of access to affordable medical services were issues that plagued residents at the Arvin Federal Government Camp.
 "Outbreaks of smallpox, tuberculosis, malaria, and pneumonia were common in the camps."
 Migrant advocate Dr. Myrnie Gifford revealed in a 1937 Kern County Public Health Department annual report that 25% of the migrants in Arvin Federal Labor Camp tested positive for a disease associated with agricultural dust exposure called "valley fever."